Can Fibroids Cause Weight Gain?

 The location of fibroids can also lead to different symptoms.
 As they get larger, fibroids can cause mass effect, which is the effect that they have on surrounding tissues and organs as they begin to touch and compress them.
 The uterus is in close proximity to the rectum and colon along with the bladder, and large fibroids may put pressure on these organs leading to urgency, bloating, and/or pain.

+See our uterine fibroid size chart in mm as an estimate for how big fibroids can be.
 Physicians can use methods like the physical exam to estimate the size of your uterus.
-A normal sized uterus is roughly the size of a small pear and is deep inside the pelvis.
+A normal-sized uterus is roughly the size of a small pear and is deep inside the pelvis.
 As it grows due to fibroids, its size is described as compared to a gravid, or pregnant, uterus.
-A benchmark that many physicians use is that a 12 week pregnant uterus is felt at the pelvic bone and is the size of a grapefruit, while at 20 weeks the uterus is felt at the umbilicus (around the belly button).⁵ They can use this to estimate the size of the uterus depending on where they feel it in the abdomen.
-The bigger it is, the more likelihood that the symptoms a woman experiences are worse.
+A benchmark that many physicians use is that a 12-week pregnant uterus is felt at the pelvic bone and is the size of a grapefruit, while at 20 weeks the uterus is felt at the umbilicus (around the belly button).⁵ They can use this to estimate the size of the uterus depending on where they feel it in the abdomen.
+The bigger it is, the more likely that the symptoms a woman experiences are worse.
+In short, the bigger the fibroid the more weight it will have.

 If you see a specialist for your fibroids, you may be asked to obtain an imaging study such as an ultrasound or MRI, which allows your physician to obtain a more exact view of your fibroids.
 This is particularly helpful if any treatment is planned.